PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 1. Using `getChildren().add()` via `children += ` inside `.apply{}`.
 1. Using the extension function `Pane.addChild()`

 In practice, I found that `Pane.addChild()` outside of `apply{}` was no better than just including the children as constructor parameters.
-It's also no clear if `Pane.addChild()` is any clearer than `children += ` inside of an `apply{}` block.
+It's also not clear if `Pane.addChild()` is any clearer than `children += ` inside of an `apply{}` block.

-There are a fair number of `GridPanes` in this layout.  `GridPane` is fine when there is a strict need for keeping columns and rows locked together in some fashion, but that is rarely the case in this layout.
+There are a fair number of `GridPanes` in this layout.  `GridPane` is fine when there is a strict need to keep columns and rows locked together in some fashion, but that is rarely the case in this layout.
 Particularly in the UMAP `GridPane`, where the `Labels` and `Controls` are stacked in successive rows, with the `Spinner` inputs in one column and the `Slider` inputs in another column.
 Is there really any need to keep the elements aligned by row?

-While I don't think I would use a `GridPane` in this case (two `VBoxes` in an `HBox` would be simpler), I did create the extension functions `GridPane.stackedSlider`, and `GridPane.stackedIntSpinner` to get the repeated
+While I don't think I would use a `GridPane` in this case (two `VBoxes` in an `HBox` would be simpler), I did create the extension functions `GridPane.stackedSlider`, and `GridPane.stackedIntSpinner` to get the repeated elements out of the `GridPane` configuration.

 For the `infix` decorator functions, I've used them as `infix` when only one or two functions were called, and they would fit onto a single line.
 When more functions were called, it was more clear to use the regular notation and stack them one per line in the code.